dacorvo/kaizouman.github.io/_posts/2018-07-25-lif-neuron-tensorflow.md

 At every time step, we draw a single sample $r$ from a uniform distribution in the $[0,1]$ interval, and if it is lower than the probability of a spike over the time interval (ie $r < \lambda.dt$) then a spike occurred.

-Note that this assumes that the chosen time interval is lower than the minimum synapse spiking frequency.
+Note that this assumes that the chosen time interval is lower than the minimum synapse spiking interval.

 <img alt="Synapse spikes" src="/images/posts/lif_3.png">
 <img alt="Synaptic input current" src="/images/posts/lif_3_1.png">